duchungluu/Django-Game-Shop/README.md

 * Quality of work (50 points)
     * Awesome UI and user experience
     * Reused utility functions
-    * Almost nonexistent testing
+    * Almost nonexistent testing (-50)

 * Non-functional requirements (190 points)
     * Project plan didn't include any diagrams (use case scenario etc.) (-10 points)
-    * Project management and team communication was golden
+    * Project management and team communication was awesome
         * Trello was used for task management, and Telegram was used for communication

-* Game state Save/load (0-100 points):
+* Game state Save/load (100 points):
     * Save/load functions are implemented, they show corresponsive temporary messages to let user know about them as well.

 * 3rd party login (100 points)